studio-b12/goat/docs/book/src/command-line-tool/index.md

 The `goat` command is used to create, validate and execute Goatfiles.

-You can pass one or multiple Goatfiles or directories as positional argument.
+You can pass one or multiple Goatfiles or directories as positional arguments.
 For example:
 ```
 goat issue_32.goat tests/integrationtests
 ```